Retailer Frequently Asked Questions

 How do I become a Retailer?

 Food stores and pharmacies can apply during Open Enrollment.
 For more information, visit the Retailers webpage.

-If I am no longer authorized by SNAP or WIC, will I lose my WIC or SNAP authorization?
+If I am no longer authorized by SNAP, will I lose my WIC authorization?

 Yes.
 For disqualification information, please refer to Appendix E of the Vendor Agreement.
 Non-selection does not affect your SNAP authorization.

 What does non-selection mean?

 Non-selection means the Retailer did not meet the Vendor Selection Criteria at the time of authorization.
 The criteria can be found in Appendix A of the Vendor Agreement.
 Retailers can apply again during the next Open Enrollment period.

 What happens when a business changes ownership?

 When a business changes ownership the authorization is terminated.
 For additional information, please refer to the description of "Change of ownership" in Appendix H of the Vendor Agreement.